magmukendi/my100daysOfCode.v.2/README.md

 # my100daysOfCode
 <h4> In this repository I document my journey for the 100 days of Coding challenge</h4>

+## Day 87/100 August 31st 2022

+**Today's Progress**:

+TASK 1: Mapping the state to props

+access specific state and action by using the function mapStateToProps() and mapDispatchToProps().

+We will use those two functions with the react redux connect method to connect them to the components.

+- In order for us to use the function mapStateToProps().
+We use the argument state and return an object with property messages mapped to the state.
+- In order for us to use the function mapDispatchToProps().
+We use the argument dispatch.
+It returns an object that map the different actions creator to use in the component.
+We returns a function.

+**Thoughts**:
+**Link**:
 ## Day 86/100: August 30th 2022:

 **Today's progress**: I am still working on Redux.
 I started enforcing immutability of state in redux.